josephwilliams/photoGrab-API/README.md

-# PhotoGrab
+## PhotoGrab

-Database pre-seeded with five images and their image_urls and thumbnail_urls
+- Database pre-seeded with five images and their image_urls and thumbnail_urls
+- Utilizes React.js on a static html page (index.html)
+- Simulates modal functionality using React

-## Running Locally
+#### Running Locally

 ```sh
 nodal s